unitycoder/UnitySignals/README.md

 ## Install

-Copy the `GodotSignals` folder into your project, e.g. `Assets/Plugins/GodotSignals`.
+Copy the `Plugins/USignals` folder into your project, e.g. `Assets/Plugins/USignals`.
-Two assembly definitions are included; `Assembly-CSharp` references them automatically, so your own scripts can use `using GodotSignals;` right away.
+Two assembly definitions are included; `Assembly-CSharp` references them automatically, so your own scripts can use `using USignals;` right away.

 Open the dock with **Window ▸ Signals** (or right-click any component header ▸ *Signals...*).
 Dock it next to the Inspector.